The Effective Teacher

 Celebration of Work

 You need to be serious about your subject but not so serious that you can’t see the funny side of something or unable to illustrate a tough concept with an amusing anecdote.
-Sometimes, a difficult disciplinary situation can be diffused by a healthy sense of humour.
+Sometimes, a difficult disciplinary situation can be diffused by a joke.If you appear stiff and one-dimensional, it will be hard to form good relationships with your students.

 Beware.
 Don’t turn your lesson into a one man/woman show.
 You may be able to hold a class’ attention with your witty jokes and amusing anecdotes but if that is the sole content of your lessons, it won’t be long till you get an email from your supervisor asking for a meeting.